Sammy92dec/rspgame/README.md

 - Ania Kubow for having alot of ideas to view. github :- https://github.com/kubowania/rock-paper-scissors-x3
 - https://codebeautify.org/htmlviewer that helped me make my html organized.
 - https://www.w3schools.com/ to check how and what choices to use most in my css.
+- I used a free feature of https://www.grammarly.com/grammar-check to check the grammer errors in README.

 ## 5.1 Images Used